mrocklin/blog/_posts/work/2018-11-15-uk-met-visit.md

     This means two things for them:

-    1. These methods are well established outside of the institution, and not just something that their engineers are enamored with short-term
+    1. These methods are well established outside of the institution, and not just something that their engineers are presently enamored with
     2. These methods can enable transformative change within the organization